-NO. Please register first.
+No. Please register first.
 Unsolicited files will be destroyed.
 We MUST have registration data for you before we can review your case.
-Please see http://centerforendo.com/registration for details.
+Please click here for details.
 Thank you for understanding our need to adhere to our specific process in order to best serve your needs and protect your healthcare information and privacy.

-I’M FAXING/EMAILING PICTURES, RECORDS AND FORMS IN SCANNED, MULTIPLE ATTACHMENTS.
-WHERE SHOULD THEY BE EMAILED/FAXED?
+I’M FAXING/EMAILING PICTURES, RECORDS & FORMS IN SCANNED, MULTIPLE ATTACHMENTS.
+WHERE SHOULD THEY BE EMAILED/FAXED TO?

-They shouldn’t.
+They shouldn't.
+RECORDS ARE ONLY ACCEPTED BY HARD COPY MAIL AND MUST BE COMPLETE SETS.
 We do not accept scanned/emailed/attached or faxed files (with specific, pre-arranged exception on case by case basis).
 We also do not accept incomplete/separate materials except where pre-arranged in specific circumstances.
-Records must be sent, complete (narrative, forms, records, insurance if applicable), in one envelope to our offices at 6105 Peachtree Dunwoody Road, Building B, Suite 230, Atlanta, GA 30328.
+Records must be sent, complete (narrative, forms, records, insurance if applicable), in one envelope to our offices at 6105 Peachtree Dunwoody Road, Building B, Suite 230, Atlanta, GA 30328 as directed in your records review packet you received when you registered.
 Please send hard copies – not disks or thumb drives.
 There are very limited exceptions to this procedure.
 If your physician will not release to anyone but us, or you are located out of the country, please let us know and we will direct you regarding your files transfer accordingly.
-No records will accepted by email without prior, specific discussion.
+No records will accepted by email or separately without prior, specific discussion.
 Thank you for understanding and respecting the process so that we may best serve you.

 HOW SHOULD I SEND MY CASE FOR REVIEW?

-As outlined in your new patient packet, the best way to send us your records is via regular US postal mail.
-You can request “signature required.”
+As outlined in your new review patient packet you received when you registered, the best way to send us your records is via regular US postal mail.
+You can request tracking.
 FedEx, UPS, etc. may be utilized, but we do not recommend use of such express services.
 There have been many instances where patient records were attempted delivery on Saturdays, after hours, or completely mis-delivered to other offices in our complex, resulting in significant delays in the review process and at worse, lost case files.
 Sending your file ‘express’ does not speed the review process up at all, and may result in mishandling of your case by the delivery service.

 WHY DO I NEED TO SEND RECORDS AND/OR A NARRATIVE?

 We cannot evaluate your case accordingly and develop a potential treatment plan for you with no records.
-In very select cases, this requirement may be waived for certain individuals based on circumstances, but in general: we require medical records (a surgical diagnosis/prior surgery is not required, but we will need office records in lieu of surgical reports) as well as a completed copy of our “prospective new patient” packet, which you will be sent a link to at the time of your registration.
+In very select cases, this requirement may be waived for certain individuals based on very specific circumstances, but in general: we require medical records (a surgical diagnosis/prior surgery is not required, but we will need medical records at minimum) as well as a completed copy of our “prospective new patient” packet, which you will be sent a link to at the time of your registration.
 The narrative summary is also a critical part of the evaluation process.
 It is your experience with the disease, told in a way no one else can tell your story – from your perspective, in your own words.
 While we understand it may difficult (but perhaps cathartic!) for some to compile this summary, it is required.
-It can be as simple as a chronological listing of your diagnoses and treatments to date (if any) and how you are feeling now, or it can be extensive and highly detailed.
-We do read every word.

 I REGISTERED, BUT DIDN’T RECEIVE A PACKET.
 WHAT HAPPENED?